Son-Guhun/Titan-Land-Lands-of-Plenty/README.md

 commit(DEVELOPMENT) = > Creates the LNI folder of the development OBJ file, overwriting the development folder.

-push() => Updates the release folder with all the changes made to the development folder.
+push_all() => Updates the release folder with all the changes made to the development folder.